 no, I totally get that & sometimes have the same response with exactly that sort of thing - inversions are incredible when they're new and seem played out when you've been engaging the ideas for a while. but the quality of the writing in The Bloody Chamber is, so far, just impossibly high - this may be because it's a genre book and plenty of genre writers put plot & pace above style imo.
 Whereas this, Christ it's delicious

-― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Monday, 6 August 2018 20:05 (eight months ago) Permalink
+― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Monday, 6 August 2018 20:05 (ten months ago) Permalink

 If there is a serious critical case for Carter (ie: if we can debate value at all) then there must be one against her too.